Showing posts with label day trip. Show all posts

 Lynnville Historic District

 Construction of the Nashville & Decatur Railroad and the partial burning of Old Lynnville (Waco) by Federal troops brought this charming town to its present location after the Civil War.
-The Lynnville National Register Historic District (1988) contains 59 buildings, with architectural examples from each period of the town's development from the 1860s through the early 1900s.
+The Lynnville National Register Historic District (1988) contains 59 buildings, with architectural examples spanning the town's development from the 1860s through the early 1900s.

 We stopped at Flatrock Cheese, where we bought 3 different cheeses, some fried pies, stick candy, and a pint jar of local honey.